State service definitions

 Washington state service is time spent employed as a civil service covered employee at a Washington state agency or public institution of higher education.
 City or county employment is not considered state employment.

-At the UW classified employees are covered by state civil service law (RCW 41.06).
+At the UW classified staff employees are covered by state civil service law (RCW 41.06).
 The UW has determined that professional staff and other contract covered staff follow the civil service law governing service credit unless explicitly stated otherwise.
-Professional staff, academic and student employees remain exempt from civil service as defined in RCW 41.06.070.
+Professional staff, academic personnel and student employees remain exempt from civil service as defined in RCW 41.06.070.

 Time Off Service Date (Washington state anniversary date)